regionjs/region-core/docs/Document.md

 `param` is what `asyncFunction` may need. asyncFunction is called when needed and pass the `param`.

 `format` effects after promise resolved and before result is stored, you may do some heavy-calculating task and side effects.
-It may be something like `(result, snapshot) => result.map(...)`.
+It may be something like `(result, snapshot, error) => result.map(...)`.

+It is called after promise is resolved or rejected.

 `snapshot` is the preview result, it is useful when you try to merge the result of `POST/PUT/DELETE` method.